 With the legal team at Boonswang Law by your side, you can fight claim denial and you stand a great chance of getting paid.
 We know all of the insurance companies’ tricks and how to negotiate with them.
 Don’t give up!
 We know how to help.

 First, gather your paperwork, such as your claim application, the death certificate, and any documents sent to you by the insurance company.
-Then schedule your free consultation, and we will review your case and discuss your options with you, at no cost to you.
+Then schedule your free consultation, our skilled life insurance attorneys will review your case and discuss your options with you, at no cost to you.
 Let us help you get paid!